task-manager-app-com/task-manager-bakcend/README.md

 # 📄 Task Manager Application - Backend

-This is the backend application for the **Task Manager Application**, a platform that allows users to manage their futuer tasks.
+This is the backend application for the **Task Manager Application**, a platform that allows users to manage their daily tasks.

 ---